 Allen and his team took a stepped approach, first moving the health insurance agency to cloud, then VADA’s not-for-profit operations.
 This exercise pointed to another critical area in need of modernization: the policy administration system for its workers’ compensation operations.
 “It was built by a company that went out of business 18 years ago, and I know I’m joined by others in the self-insured world who face this problem,” notes Allen.

 The State of Virginia’s workers’ comp system is computer-based, another reason to move to the cloud.
 “The data security of government agencies hasn’t been known to lead the pack, so we wanted a safe, secure environment in which we knew we could transaction business,” Allen says.

-Allen notes that, although workers’ compensation benefits are defined by law, SIGs are unique in their requirements to be able to provide exemplary services to help manage the health and well being of their members.
+Allen explains that, although workers’ compensation benefits are defined by law, SIGs are unique in their requirements to be able to provide exemplary services to help manage the health and well-being of their members.